 Lower the frame rate of screen recordings or surveillance footage where high FPS is unnecessary, significantly reducing file size.

-Convert 30fps console captures to 60fps for smoother-looking YouTube or Twitch uploads.
+Relabel and re-encode console captures to a target frame rate for consistent YouTube or Twitch uploads.

 Each remaining frame retains its original quality.
-The video will appear less smooth during fast motion, but static or slow scenes look virtually identical.
+The video will appear less smooth during fast motion, but static or slow scenes look virtually identical, and the file gets smaller.

 YouTube accepts 24, 25, 30, 48, 50, and 60 FPS.
 30 or 60 FPS are the most common choices.
 Match your source frame rate when possible to avoid unnecessary conversion.